-There are some misconceptions that coconut oil is considered a trans fat.
-However, is it actually true?
-Is coconut oil a trans fat?
-The answer is simply NO. Coconut oil is in fact a saturated fat.
-We’ll tell you all the things you need to know about trans fat and saturated fats.
+There are some misconceptions that coconut oil is considered trans fat.
+However, is it true?
+Is coconut oil trans fat?
+The answer is NO. Coconut oil is, in fact, a saturated fat.
+We’ll tell you everything you need about trans fat and saturated fats.

-On June 16, 2015, the Food and Drug Administration (FDA) came to a decision to ban artificial trans fats.
+On June 16, 2015, the Food and Drug Administration (FDA) decided to ban artificial trans fats.
 Over the next three years, trans fats will be eliminated.
-Aside from this, there is also a general consensus now that trans fats may contribute to heart disease.
-Prior to this ruling, there was some scientific consensus that trans fats are generally recognized as safe and allowed under FDA policy.
+Aside from this, there is also a consensus now that trans fats may contribute to heart disease.
+Before this ruling, some scientific consensus was that trans fats are generally recognized as safe and allowed under FDA policy.

 - Trans fat is made when vegetable oil is turned into a semi-solid or solid state through the process of hydrogenation